ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

                +- Range (0, 20000000, step=1, splits=Some(8))
 ```

-As you can see, the Logical Plan slightly changes, Spark now knows what are the type of columns `id1` and `v`.
+As you can see, the Logical Plan slightly changes, Spark now knows what are the types of columns `id1` and `v`.
 If there was a problem with the Catalog and the operations we're doing on the dataframes, Analyzer would have thrown an `AnalysisException`.

 ### Optimized Logical Plan